ahsanakhtar91/practice_tasks/README.md

 - Added <code>Immer Reducer</code> and managed the same running flow of App using Immer Reducer, React, Redux, Redux Saga, etc.
 - Refoctoring of App's code with all new folder structure (will be beneficial in future if App needs scaling OR additional features).

-Steps to run the Redux App:
+Steps to run the Redux App (Immer):
 - Same as App # 3